voidabhi/pyprime/README.md

 Python Prime
 ============

-Dummy repo to understand git and travis workflow.
+Trivial repo to understand git and travis workflow.